City Crime Score

 Frequently Asked Questions

-What is the crime rate in Independence?
+What are the most common types of crime in Independence?

-What are the safest neighborhoods in Independence?
+What are the safest neighborhoods in Independence, MO?

-Is Independence a good place to live?
+Is Independence, MO a good place to live in 2026?